 Canadian IPOs will have their shares appear in the Wealthsimple Trade app shortly after they begin public trading.
 U.S.-based IPOs will appear on the first day as well, provided the company meets eligibility criteria and has a market capitalization of $1 billion or more.

-Promo: Get a $100 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account!
-Limited time only until April 30th.
+Promo: Get a $25 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account and deposit and trade at least $150!